 This document is designed for administrators and other enterprise IT professionals who manage Acrobat products.
 It is not intended for end users.
 Most of the details here pertain to registry and plist level preferences, enterprise technologies, and features that require administrator privileges to use.

 A short list of documentation changes and additions related to the first Acrobat DC release includes the following:

 Two products tracks (Continuous, Classic) each with unique characteristics.

 A new method for granting usage rights: Named user deployments streamline managing users and groups as well as provisioning for mobile devices.

-Adobe Enterprise Dashboard: Links and information about managing users, groups, and deployments.
+Adobe Admin Console: Links and information about managing users, groups, and deployments.

 Identity management: Support for Enterprise IDs and Federated IDs in addition to Adobe IDs on both the desktop and mobile devices.